domanteli0/PoSS/README.md

 __Others useful tools__:
 - <https://editor.swagger.io> - Online OpenApi viewer

+## Building & Running

+## Testing

+Testing is done with Postman using [newman](https://github.com/postmanlabs/newman).
+Simply launch the server and run `gradle postman`.

+### Editing tests

+To edit or add a test case simply import `postman_collection.json` into Postman, once done export it as `Collection v2` to the project root.

+> [!WARNING]
+>
+> Changing `postman_collection.json` doesn't affect the imported Postman collection,
+> you need to re-import it.

 ## Project generation

 This project was generated from a swagger/OpenApi yaml [conf file](contract.yaml).